Escape the New York City and Go Apple Picking on Long Island, New York!

 If you are around the Hamptons and want to go Apple picking on Long Island, check out Milk Pail Farm.
 They have a variety of at least 6 different apples growing throughout the season and over 12 different types of pumpkin/squash.

-This family farm started back in the 1640s where they were originally selling milk from their cattle.
+This family farm started back in the 1640s when they were originally selling milk from their cattle.
 Present-day, the owners are 11th and 12th generation keeping the farm going!

-They are open on Friday- Sunday 10 AM-5:30 PM and the last apple bags will be sold at 5 PM.
+Hours: They are open on Friday – Sunday: 10 AM – 5:30 PM, and the last apple bags will be sold at 5 PM.
+You can get the latest announcements on Milk Pail Apple Orchard here.

 Address: 50 Horsemill Lane, Water Mill, NY